dotnet/try-samples/README.md

 1. Set the current directory to one of the sample tutorials (or use the current folder to see all samples).
 1. Run `dotnet try`.
 ![dotnet try](https://user-images.githubusercontent.com/2546640/57164943-ab35f080-6dc3-11e9-8230-ee521e00e428.gif)
-1. This will launch the browser.Now, you can read the documentation and run code in one place.
+1. This will launch the browser.
+Now, you can read the documentation and run code in one place.

 ![dotnet try -  _Readme md (2)](https://user-images.githubusercontent.com/2546640/57165217-737b7880-6dc4-11e9-8b4e-0e70966ac03d.gif)